Duttenheim/AnyFX/README.md

 AnyFX uses the following libraries (all of which are included), all of which follows either the BSD or GNU lesser general license:

-mcpp
+* mcpp
-antlr3c
+* antlr3c
-glew
+* glew
+* glslang

 The AnyFX demo project (which is optional) also uses:

-DevIL
+* DevIL
-glm
+* glm

 AnyFX is split into two major parts, the compiler and the API.
 The compiler will take one AnyFX formatted effect file and output a binary blob which can then be read by the API.
 The API then provides a simple interface to use the resources generated from the effect.

 OpenGL 4
 =====
-AnyFX is extremely high performant using OpenGL4, using the latest APIs which enables variable updates to be done without glUniform* and thus asynchronously with the draw calls.
-It also enables a state switch system which guarantees no state gets changed to its current state without using glGet*.
-It also enables shader program variations without the extensive use of glUseProgram through the functionality of subroutines.
+AnyFX utilizes next-gen OpenGL with APIs such as glBindTextures and glBindBuffers to bind all shader resources in a single call.
+It provides an incremental state cache to avoid updating if not required.

 Setup